A Nightmare on Elm Street 3: Dream Warriors: Writing

 Contrary to the film, Donald Thompson knew from the start that Krueger was real and still alive.
 Krueger was missing and Nancy wanted to find him.
 When she finds him, Nancy learns that Krueger is obsessed with finding the house where he was born so he could burn it down.
 In the original script, there is a romance between Nancy and Neil and they have sex.
 There are scenes and lines that are reminiscent of the first film.
-There is no mention that Krueger's mother had been a nun or that Freddy was born of rape.
-Both Joey and Kincaid are killed.
+There is no mention that Krueger's mother Amanda had been a nun or that Freddy was born of rape.
+Both Joey and Roland Kincaid are killed.
 The deaths in this script were more grotesque; Krueger was not as talkative and he was more vulgar.
 Freddy is killed by Nancy by using his own glove, not by holy water, and she sees through his shapeshifting trick even though she still dies.